 System partition is getting full

 If you contact support from server OEM manufacturers, they'll tell you to back up, delete and recreate all partitions, finally restore everything.
 If you do like that, your whole weekend may be wasted.
-With right tool you can extend system volume for Server 2012 in a short time.
+With right tool you can extend system C: drive for Windows 2012 server in a short time.

 However, you should always pay attention to any operations to a server, before resizing and extending system partition, there are several points you should know.